autocrypt/autocrypt/doc/level1.rst

     1980-7833-0983-
     1998-7562-1111

-An Autocrypt Setup Message payload that uses this structure for its setup code SHOULD include a ``Passphrase-Format`` header with value ``numeric9x4`` in the ASCII-armored data.
+An Autocrypt Setup Message that uses this structure for its setup code SHOULD include a ``Passphrase-Format`` header with value ``numeric9x4`` in the ASCII-armored data.
 This allows providing a specialized input form during decryption, with greatly improved usability.